Buuchia/CCS_blog/posts/hw-w5.md

       //the front portion grabs positions before the random position, but not including it const front = data.slice (0, i)
-      //the back portion starts where random position is plus the chunk size, to the end elements of the data string. const back = data.slice (i + chunk_size, data.length)
+      //the back portion starts where random position is plus the chunk size,
+      //to the end elements of the data string. const back = data.slice (i + chunk_size, data.length)
       //the result puts the pieces together, excluding the gap of the chunk_size const result = front + back